COLIN B. GABLER

 2/14/2023

-0 Comments
+2 Comments

 Another day, another mass shooting.
 Another thought, another prayer.
 As we investigate the who, where, how, when, and why of the latest event, the ‘what’ has become unnewsworthy.
 Mass shootings are an American way of life, and as the attention cycle predictably resets, we are left with platitudes and echoes about gun policy, mental health, and so on.
 There have been 67 mass shootings in the first 45 day of this year, raising the question: how can this keep happening?
-Everyone believed the Sandy Hook shooting would finally move the needle on how we approach gun violence—but that was over ten years ago.
+Everyone believed Sandy Hook would finally move the needle on how we approach gun violence—but that was over ten years ago.
 Gun violence has become pervasive and systematic, and once a system is built, we generally do not like to point out its flaws.

 Picture

-0 Comments
+2 Comments

 Author